davisanc/AzureSecurityLabs/README.md

 Azure Firewall is a stateful firewall as a service, built in with high availability and cloud scalability.
 The primary use case for the Azure Firewall is to centrally create, enforce and log application and network policies.
 As the **first version** of the product, the firewall is focused on **securing outbound flows by FQDN whitelisting/blacklisting**.
 It provides source network address translation and it’s integrated with Azure Monitor for logging and analytics

-At this time the Azure Firewall is on public preview.
+At this time the Azure Firewall is on public preview

 To enable the firewall in your subscription you need use the following Azure PowerShell commands:

-1.
+1. Run this command from PS
 ```
 Register-AzureRmProviderFeature -FeatureName AllowRegionalGatewayManagerForSecureGateway -ProviderNamespace Microsoft.Network
 ```